rippedpiracy/site/docs/about.md

 ## Guides

-If you would like to write a guide, include some extra metadata at the top:
+For Guides, you may include some extra metadata at the top:

 ```md
 author: (you)